 The Zebra Danio Danio rerio (previously Brachydanio rerio) is a lively little schooling fish that only reaches about 2 1/4 inches (6 cm) in the aquarium.
-It's easy to recognize with an attractively striped black and white "zebra" patterned body.
+It's easy to recognize with its attractively striped, black and white "zebra" patterned body.
 This is one of the first types of tropical fish to ever be kept in the aquarium, and it is still enormously popular.
-Its very pretty, inexpensive, and a great for both beginners and advanced aquarists.
+This pretty, inexpensive fish is a great choice for both beginning and advanced aquarists.
 Other common names it is known by are Zebrafish, Striped Danio, and Zebra Fish.

-There are dozens of variations of this Danio selectively bred today, and certainly a variety to suite every taste.
+Dozens of variations of this Danio are selectively bred today, with a variety to suit every taste.
 Some of the best known include the Longfin Zebra Danio and color morphs like the Golden Zebra Danio, Albino Zebra Danio, Longfin Blue Danio, and Sandy Zebrafish.
-Other well known varieties are the Leopard Danio and Longfin Leopard Danio that have spots instead of stripes.
-There is also a variety called the Hybrid Danio for those who just can’t choose between spots and stripes, which has a combination with both.
-A more recently introduced variety is a Zebrafish (Danio rerio) genome known as the “Glo-fish”.
+Other well known varieties are the Leopard Danio and Longfin Leopard Danio, both of which have spots instead of stripes.
+There is also a variety called the Hybrid Danio, for those who just can’t choose between spots and stripes, which has a combination with both.
+A recently introduced variety is a Zebrafish (Danio rerio) genome known as the “Glo-fish.”
 This is a genetically modified little fish available in beautiful fluorescent colors of bright red, green, orange-yellow, blue, and purple.

 These hardy and attractive Cyprinids are ideal for beginners.
-They are prolific breeders and are the easiest type of egg layers to breed.
-As a schooling fish they should be kept in a small group of at least three individuals, though a schools of 5 or more is best.
-And being small, a school is suited to a smaller aquarium with 20 gallons being optimal.
-They can be housed with most any community fish, just make sure that the danio will not be eaten and that the other fish aren’t startled by swift movement.
+They are prolific breeders and the easiest type of egg layers to breed.
+A schooling fish, they should be kept in a small group of at least 3 individuals, though 5 or more is best.
+Because they are so small, a school is suited to a smaller aquarium of at least 20 gallons.
+They can be housed with most any community fish.
+Just make sure that the danio will not be eaten and that the other fish aren’t startled by swift movement.

-Care needs to be taken that neither specimens of this fish nor fertilized eggs be released into the environment.
-They are a tropical fish, and can't survive in areas of extreme weather conditions.
-They have been used for mosquito control and has invasively populated some environments.
+Take care that neither specimens of this fish nor fertilized eggs be released into the environment.
+Zebrafish are tropical and can't survive in areas of extreme weather conditions.
+They have been used for mosquito control and have invasively populated some environments.

 There are dozens of variations of this Danio, with the Albino Zebra Danio being a naturally occuring color morph.
-Many varieties and color morphs including the Albino, Longfin, Golden, Sandy, and Leapard Zebra Danios, are bred in captivity today.
-A more recently introduced variety is a Zebrafish (Danio rerio) genome known as the “Glo-fish”.
-This is a genetically modified little fish developed by scientists.
-By adding a natural fluorescent gene to the fish, which will absorb light and then re-emit it, the hope is to be able to detect contaminates in waterways.
-Though Glofish are perhaps the most controversial little fish in the hobby, at present there are no known adverse effects to the fish or to the environment.
-They became commercially available in the United States in late 2003, and are offered in beautiful fluorescent colors of bright red, green, orange-yellow, blue, and purple.
+Many varieties and color morphs, including the Albino, Longfin, Golden, Sandy, and Leapard Zebra Danios, are bred in captivity today.
+A more recently introduced variety is a Zebrafish (Danio rerio) genome known as the “Glo-fish,” a genetically modified little fish developed by scientists.
+They added a natural fluorescent gene to the fish, which will absorb light and then re-emit it, in the hopes of being able to detect contaminates in waterways.
+Though Glo-fish are perhaps the most controversial little fish in the hobby, at present there are no known adverse effects to the fish or to the environment.
+They became commercially available in the United States in late 2003 and are available in beautiful fluorescent colors of bright red, green, orange-yellow, blue, and purple.

-This fish inhabit the lower reaches of streams, canals, ditches, and ponds.
+Zebrafish inhabit the lower reaches of streams, canals, ditches, and ponds.
 Their habitat varies greatly depending on the time of year.
 Adults are found in large numbers in seasonal pools and rice paddies during the wet season where they spawn and feed.
 These are still waters with a substrate that is silty and heavily vegetated.
 The adults then return to the faster moving waters of rivers and streams for the dry season, where the substrate is normally rocky and shaded.
-The young will stay in the still waters until maturity then they too migrate to the rivers.
-In the wild these fish are considered micropredators and feed on worms, small aquatic crustaceans, insects and insect larvae.
+The young will stay in the still waters until maturity, then they too migrate to the rivers.
+In the wild, these fish are considered micropredators and feed on worms, small aquatic crustaceans, insects, and insect larvae.

 Scientific Name: Danio rerio